Cape Town – The Mother City

 Unlike many great cities in the world where you want to stay as close to the city centre as your wallet will allow, the charm of Cape Town is partly explained by Table Mountain, which breaks up the city into distinct areas, each with its own character, style, even weather!

-Think about what you would like to do in Cape Town before you choose where to stay (Read about the main Cape Town areas below to get a better idea).
+Think about what you would like to do in Cape Town before you choose where to stay.
+The Waterfront is not always the best option!
+(Read about the main Cape Town areas below to get a better idea).